jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Rousseau would have been proud.

 The point is this.
 Decoding dark majic and breaking the rules is often very hard.
-But, we automatically do both when we simply learn new tools, and do what's best for ourselves.
+But, we automatically do both when we simply learn new tools and do what's best for ourselves.

 You don't have to be a super-hero to be Neo.
 To change the world, you simply must solve your real-life problems with tools.
 There's a good reason we smile when accomplishing even relatively small tasks.
-If we keep solving problems, Evolution defeats antagonism all by itself.
+If we keep solving problems, evolution defeats antagonism all by itself.
 So, let's build on this realization and see how our ancestors evolved and click Rousseau's new philosophy to defeat Darth King.

 ## Protagonist Kings

-Well, the first thing got know is not all kings were con artists.
+Well, the first thing you must know is not all kings were con artists.
 There's a good reason we tell ourselves stories of gallant knights and dreamy princesses.
 At first, the Medieval Age was led by heroes of a classic tale.
 These kings and their nobles defeated monsters to create a peaceful country for the people to live in.

 Their countries needed peace.
 After western Rome fell in 476, western Europe entered the Early Medieval Ages (500-1000).
 Often called the Dark Ages because there were few books, ink, or even literate people to write anything down.
 In fact, maintaining the existing Roman infrastructure like sanitation, roads, and farms was hard enough.
 When Rome fell, advanced civilization was gone, the levers of power of organized government were erased.
 Anarchy ruled where Rome's Caesars once did.

 People like Clovis I, Charles Martel, and Alfred the Great took charge.
 They stepped up and risked their lives to help their communities rebuild civilization.

 These leaders were master warriors who used swords, bows, armor, and cavalry to expand their kingdoms, keep away vandals, and fight off invading Vikings and Arabs.
 Even better, they headed large families who kept a growing peace.
-Soon, the kings sons, nephews, and cousins were busily rebuilding roads, bridges, castles, cities, markets, and hospitals throughout their family's kingdom.
+Soon, the king's sons, nephews, and cousins were busily rebuilding roads, bridges, castles, cities, markets, and hospitals throughout their family's kingdom.

-The Early Medieval Ages was a classic story because heroes solved real-life problems with technology, tools, buildings, infrastructure and other levers of power.
+The Early Medieval Ages was a classic story because heroes solved real-life problems with technology, tools, buildings, infrastructure, and other levers of power.

-After Rome fell, European society formed a hierarchy called feudalism.
+After Rome fell, European society formed a hierarchy called Feudalism.
 You've probably seen it in stories like _Robin Hood_ or _Game of Thrones_.
 Feudalism cemented the personal rule of the first leaders with a rigid ranking of kings, bishops, dukes, sheriffs, knights, priests, tradesmen, and peasants.
 In return for loyalty, the people at the bottom got what was called the "King's Peace."

 It was a good deal.
 The growing peace returned civilization to western Europe.
 Soon the people had new and better shovels, oxen, wood houses, buckets, sickles, and other tools to expand their cyborgology.
 Since the kings did such a good job, society happily recognized them as heroes, or "Protagonist Kings."

 This was the start of the "noble divine right to rule."
-Believe it or not, divine nobility was a big upgrade.
+Believe it or not, divine nobility was an upgrade.
 The Roman Empire fell apart because its generals kept fighting each other to be Emperor.
-Rome had on average a civil war every four years.
-Making political power "divine" in the new European kingdoms may have excluded the common people from having a say, but it at least stopped anyone with an army sending the country into chaos.
+Rome had, on average, a civil war every four years.
+Making political power "divine" in the new European kingdoms may have excluded the ordinary people from having a say.
+Still, it at least stopped anyone with an army sending the country into chaos.

 And, the divine kings took their job seriously.
-They stepped up to defend their people, and had many battle scars to prove it.
+They stepped up to defend their people and had many battle scars to prove it.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmJubilantIrrawaddydolphin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>